Home » Dinner » 15 Minute Garlic Fried Noodles

 Can I use pasta?

 Sure can.
-Follow cooking instructions for the pasta and then add to the pan.
+Follow the cooking instructions for the pasta and then add to the pan.

 I can’t find coconut sugar.